Latest news in content

-How a Scroll team helped radically reorganise Barnado’s content.
-The project cut the Barnado’s content estate from 12,000 pages on 85 sites to 200 user-focused pages on 1 site.
+How a Scroll team helped radically reorganise Barnardo’s content.
+The project cut the Barnardo’s content estate from 12,000 pages on 85 sites to 200 user-focused pages on 1 site.

 Interesting approach, championed by Doteveryone, to bring a bit of focus and understanding to the consequences of what you’re building.